The Good / You will walk away from the sales page with an idea of what to avoid in the future.

 In this day and age social proof is an important way for people to tell if a product is good or not, so these fake testimonials are really just trying to abuse that.

-If you were to buy this $67 program, what would it teach you?
+If you were to buy this $77 program (the price continues to drop as you try and navigate away from the page), what would it teach you?

 Well, the general idea behind it is link posting.
 This is where you add a link to somewhere on the internet and people click the link and you magically make money!

 The sales letter pitches it to you as if there are multinational companies begging people to post links for them.

 Apparently these companies, big names such as Apple and Netflix, will pay you between $5 and $30 per link you post!

 First of all, if a company wanted links posting in this manner, they would either a) pay someone in a foreign country pennies on the dollar to do it or b) use their in house coders to make an automated system to do it.

 No company out there will pay you that kind of money for “posting” a link.
 As well as that any sensible company would know that randomly posting links on the internet is not only ineffective without context, but also a type of spam!